 2. Infrastructure Inventory and Documentation: Performing a comprehensive hardware and software inventory is foundational in crafting a robust disaster recovery plan.
 This process involves:

-3. Setting clear RTO and RPO: Setting a clear Recovery Time Objective (RTO) and Recovery Point Objective (RPO) is vital for any disaster recovery plan.
+3. Setting clear RTO and RPO: Setting a clear is vital for any disaster recovery plan.

 Together, RTO and RPO guide strategic decisions around backup and disaster recovery processes, ensuring preparedness for minimizing downtime and data loss.
+These recovery objectives also guide the selection of disaster recovery procedures and strategies to ensure business continuity.

-5. Technology Selection: Selecting the right disaster recovery (DR) technology involves finding solutions that not only meet your defined Recovery Time Objective (RTO) and Recovery Point Objective (RPO) but also provide scalability to accommodate evolving business needs and technological advancements, while also maintaining financial viability.
+5. Technology Selection: Selecting the right disaster recovery (DR) technology involves finding solutions that not only meet your defined Recovery Time Objective (RTO) and Recovery Point Objective (RPO) but also provide scalability to accommodate evolving business operations and needs and technological advancements, while also maintaining financial viability.

 6. Incident Response and Verification: Crafting detailed procedures for disaster declaration, response actions, and success verification is essential in managing an incident effectively.
 This includes establishing: